Skip to main content

 Houston is 665 square miles.
 The Red Line covers 13 of them.
 Here is what is off-limits without wheels.

 The Heights: Walk Score of 75, great restaurants and vintage shops, but zero rail access.
-You’d need a rideshare for every match day, every Fan Festival visit, and every night out elsewhere.
-Skip it for a World Cup trip.
+It meant a rideshare for every match day, every Fan Festival visit, and every night out elsewhere.
+A poor base for a World Cup trip.

 Galleria / Uptown: Luxury hotels, upscale shopping, no METRORail.
-A rideshare to NRG Stadium runs $25 to $40 each way, and on match days that price can triple.
-Not worth the hassle unless someone else is driving.
+A rideshare to NRG Stadium runs $25 to $40 each way in normal conditions, and match days carried surge pricing on top.
+Not worth the hassle unless someone else was driving.

-Sugar Land and suburbs: Hotels are 40–60% cheaper, but you’re 25 miles from NRG with no rail connection.
-Rideshare surge pricing after a match can erase an entire week of hotel savings in two nights.
+Sugar Land and suburbs: Hotels are 40–60% cheaper, but you’re 25 miles from NRG with no rail connection, so every match day meant a surge-priced ride in each direction.

 NASA Space Center: 30 miles southeast, no transit.
 Rideshare runs $50+ each way.
 If it’s on your bucket list, book a guided tour that includes transport or rent a car for that one day.